 Individual and Group Therapy

 Clients in our Residential (RTC) and Partial Hospitalization (PHP) programs are paired with a licensed therapist and board-certified psychiatrist.
 They receive weekly individual therapy with their primary therapist and weekly psychiatric follow up with their attending psychiatrist.
 Clients in our Intensive Outpatient (IOP) program will continue with their individual providers in the community.

 Our daily schedule includes multiple group therapy sessions that focus on clients’ specific needs.
 Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) groups are held in each level of care.
-Based on clinical need, Dialectical Behavioral Therapy (DBT) service is offered via individual therapy, in a group setting, or both.
-Other groups include those focused on building healthy relationships, mindfulness, illness management and recovery, health promotion, relapse prevention, trauma and recovery, process groups, and in both the residential and PHP programs a daily wrap-up group.
+Other groups include those focused on building healthy relationships, mindfulness, self-awareness, illness management and recovery, health promotion, relapse prevention, trauma and recovery, process groups, and in the residential program a daily goal setting and wrap-up group.

 Art Therapy, Recreational Therapy, Music Therapy, Health and Wellness education provided in our Learning Kitchen, Spiritual Support and Horticultural Therapy are also provided to clients in all HopeWay programs.
 In addition, yoga is offered in both the Residential and PHP programs.